cnshing/code-server-lan/README.md

 Connect to your code-server via https://ip-seperated-by-hypens.my.local-ip.co/<br/>
 Example: https://192-168-0-3.my.local-ip.co

+## Expired Certificates
+nginx-local-ip is designed to refresh the certificates when needed on every run.
+In the event of encountering expired certificates, simply restart the container.

 ## Notes
 Since our reverse proxy is installed in a docker container, this container must be running for us to securely connect to code-server.<br/>
 It shold also be possible to set this network configuration without docker.